-Pathway - A pedestrian and/or bicycle access facility outside of a roadway right-of-way that conforms to City standards and that may or may not be within a public right-of-way.
-Pathways must be constructed of concrete, asphalt, brick/masonry pavers, or another city-approved durable surface meeting ADA requirements.
+Pathway - A pedestrian and/or bicycle access facility outside of a roadway right-of-way that conforms to City standards.
+Pathways must be constructed of concrete, asphalt, brick/masonry pavers, or another City-approved durable surface meeting ADA requirements.

 Planned unit development (PUD) - Subdivision.
 A tract of land planned and developed as an integrated unit under single ownership or control which in this context may be vested in partnerships, corporations, syndicates, or trusts.
 The PUD shall encompass a comprehensive development plan of a parcel of land, which has been approved by the review authority, and may use innovative and unique development concepts, including but not limited to clustering and mixing of land uses to create useful open space and to preserve site features.